raspberrypilearning/flip-treat-webcards/en/step_5.md

 **Choose:** To choose your own font, go back to [fonts.google.com](https://fonts.google.com/){:target="_blank"}.

-**Remove** the Bangers style in Google Fonts.
-Click on `remove this style`, before you select your new font.
+**Remove** the Bangers style in Google Fonts before you select your new font.

 --- /task ---